 - Sprinkle yeast on top and let sit for 5 minutes

-- Add ¼ cup of flour and oil to bowl
+- Add ¼ cup of flour and oil to the bowl with yeast mixture.

 - Mix